Right Angle Club 2017

 So if it's so easy to transform carbohydrate into alcohol, it figures that the dominant beverage will be a fermentation of the local dominant carbohydrate.
 For the most part that's rice in the Orient (beer), fruit in central Asia (wine), and a tribe's favorite beverage tends to endure as long as they stay in the same region.
 I was tempted to ask about the beer-wine divide along the Rhine River, but decided not to veer too far from archaeology or chemistry.
 The spread of potato-generated vodka seemed abstraction enough for the lunch-time entertainment of gentlemen who do lunch together, ride the train together, and occasionally venture into off-color jokes and games of chance.

-We did sample his own private stock, of a mixture of wine, beer and mead.
+We did sample Dr. McGovern's own private stock, a mixture of wine, beer and mead.
 Quite tasty.